 “My little girl loved every second of it, and so did I,” says Bella Santoro ’18, an outside hitter on the college’s volleyball team who is majoring in business.
 This was Santoro’s first Miracle League volunteer experience.
 “I’ll absolutely do it again.”

-Emily Pagrabs, a junior student-athlete on the women’s golf team, understands the feeling.
+Emily Pagrabs ’16, a student-athlete on the women’s golf team majoring in history, government and French with a minor in business, understands the feeling.
 She has served as a Miracle League buddy four times.
-Pagrabs is majoring in history, government and French with a minor in business.

 “I keep coming back because it’s fun,” she says.
 “It’s cool that we have this special facility and this awesome opportunity to make a difference so close to Wofford.”

-“Rolling wheel chairs through the dirt and over the bases was a mess,” Dean says.
+“Rolling wheel chairs through the dirt and over the bases was a mess,” says Dean.
 “We needed a rubber surface, and we needed someone with Lenny’s creativity to help us get what we needed.
 He’s brilliant.”